Portfolio

 Consumer Electronics

-These projects are examples of consumer electronics products such as computer mice, keyboards and iPod accessories.
+These projects are examples of consumer electronics products such as computer peripherals, audio products, and accessories for iPods and iPhones.

-This printed circuit assembly incorporates a laser-based motion sensor and a 2.4GHz wireless link to form the basis of a laser wireless USB computer mouse.
+This printed circuit assembly incorporated a laser-based motion sensor and a 2.4GHz wireless link to form the basis of a laser wireless USB computer mouse.
 Ionocom designed the hardware and wrote the firmware.
-The design achieves good wireless range with a low-cost printed circuit antenna, and achieves good battery life despite the demands of the laser sensor.
+The design achieved good wireless range with a low-cost printed circuit antenna, and achieved good battery life despite the demands of the laser sensor.

-This FM transmitter operates in the 88-108MHz broadcast band and allows audio from an iPod to be received by a domestic or car radio.
-A novel feature of the design is the use of the display of the iPod itself to provide the user interface, avoiding the need for a separate LCD.
+This FM transmitter operated in the 88-108MHz broadcast band and allowed audio from an iPod to be received by a domestic or car radio.
+A novel feature of the design was the use of the display of the iPod itself to provide the user interface, avoiding the need for a separate LCD.
+This feature was the subject of a patent application.
 This, and the compact PCB layout, provided the client with the smallest device on the market, perfectly complementing the iPod nano.
 This consumer product was designed for low-cost, high volume offshore manufacture.

-This FM transmitter operates in the 88-108MHz broadcast band and allows audio from an iPod to be received by a car radio.
-It includes a power supply to allow the iPod to be charged from the vehicle's cigarette lighter socket.
-The design provided the client with a great-sounding, competitive unit that also includes a first-to-market feature that sends artist and song information to RDS-equipped radios.
+This FM transmitter operated in the 88-108MHz broadcast band and allowed audio from an iPod to be received by a car radio.
+It included a power supply to allow the iPod to be charged from the vehicle's lighter socket.
+The design provided the client with a great-sounding, competitive unit that also included a first-to-market feature that sends artist and song information to RDS-equipped radios.
+The implementation of the RDS feature was the subject of a patent application.

-This FM transmitter allows audio from an iPod to be received by a car radio, transmits song information via RDS and provides for iPod charging.
-It also includes a custom backlit LCD.
-The design can be configured in various different ways allowing the client to produce a family of products with different feature sets.
+This FM transmitter allowed audio from an iPod to be received by a car radio, transmitted song information via RDS and provided for iPod charging.
+It also included a custom backlit LCD.
+The design could be configured in various different ways allowing the client to produce a family of products with different feature sets.

 Using custom stacked pots this parametric tone control for piezo-electric guitar pickups provides bass, treble and sweepable mid-range controls in addition to volume adjustment for analog and MIDI signals.